- Find a Trail

-Known to locals simply as "the bike path," the Wood River Trails is a system of paved multi-use trails connecting the communities in Idaho's Wood River Valley.
+Known to locals simply as "the bike path," the Wood River Trail connects the communities in Idaho's Wood River Valley.
 In summer, biking, inline skating, walking and jogging are popular trail activities.
 In winter, cross-country skiers and snowshoers come out en masse.

-With more than 30 miles of paved paths, the system offers spectacular recreational opportunities amid equally spectacular scenery.
+Spanning more than 30 miles, the paved pathway offers spectacular recreational opportunities amid equally spectacular scenery.
 Services are available in Ketchum and Sun Valley, but you won't find fast food chains.
 Instead, check out one of the many good restaurants and cafes to refuel after a hardy and enjoyable workout.

 Free maps and trail guides are available at the chambers of commerce, Hailey's recreation district office or at any sports store.

-Access and parking for the Wood River Trails system is available in numerous places along the route.
+Access and parking for the Wood River Trail is available in numerous places along the route.
 Check the map for specific locations.

 In June I rode this trail as part of my quest (now completed) to have ridden at least one bike trail in the lower 48 states.
 This trail was one of the best and much better than I expected.
 The trail was easy to ride being asphalt and flat The sceneries were.
 Absolutely gorgeous.
 I would recommend this

 The maintenance is outstanding.
 We just vacationed over the 4th of July and the trail is being repaved eliminating the freeze cracks.
 Bravo!